M4jx/SSN-Getter/README.md

 Feel free to report issues or re-use the code to learn.

-Note: You may need to change the cookie in the code before using it.
+*Note*: You may need to change the cookie in the code before using it.

 ![Results](https://i.imgur.com/bCNXBH4.png)